Marioalexsan/AutoSaver/AutoSaver/_Thunderstore/README.md

 # Mod Compatibility

-This mod version targets ATLYSS v1.6.2b.
-It also has experimental support for the public test branch (version 2.0.5d).
+This mod version targets ATLYSS 72025.a8.

 The mod has compatibility with the following mods:

-- "More Bank Tabs" v0.1.1 - if this mod is detected, AutoSaver will try to backup the three extra slots created by it.
+- SnivyXXY's MoreBankTabsFixed v1.0.0 - if this mod is detected, AutoSaver will try to backup the three extra slots created by it.
-  - Extra slots will follow the format `MoreBankTabs_itemBank_{X}`, where X is the extra slot.
+  - Extra slots will follow the format `MoreBankTabsFixed_itemBank_{X}`, where X is the extra slot.
+  - This is a replacement for 16MB's MoreBankTabs mod that got deprecated
-- Nessie's EasySettings v1.1.6 (optional dependency used for configuration)
+- Nessie's EasySettings v1.1.8 (optional dependency used for configuration)

  Compatibility with other game versions is not guaranteed, especially for updates with major changes.